Louise de Bettignies: Early career

 She worked as a tutor in Pierrefonds, Oise, and went to Milan, Italy, to the home of Giuseppe Visconti de Modrone.

 In 1906, when she was with the Viscontis, she travelled extensively throughout Italy.

 In 1911, she went to Count Mikiewsky, (Note: According to note 16 on page 29 of the book by René Deruyk, she was related to Adam Mickiewicz (1798-1855).) near Lemberg (Lviv), in Galicia.
 From 1911 to 1912, she was with Prince Carl Schwarzenberg, at the Orlík Castle.

 She then moved to the Princess Elvira of Bavaria, at the Holeschau Castle, Austria-Hungary (now Moravia, Czech Republic).
 She is supposed to have met Rupprecht of Bavaria during her trip in 1915.

-It was there that she was offered the position of tutor of the children of Ferdinand Joseph, the heir to the Austro-Hungarian throne.
+It was there that she was offered the position of tutor of the children of Archduke Franz Ferdinand, the heir to the Austro-Hungarian throne.

 She declined the offer and returned to France.

 Back in Lille in early 1914, where she was operated on for appendicitis, she went to her brother's home in Bully-les-Mines.

 At the outbreak of the war, Louise lived in a villa at Wissant that was rented by her brother Albert.